 Suppose the Romans or the Sanhedrin stole Christ’s body.
 Why did they make the senseless charge that the disciples stole the body (in Matt.
 28:11–15)?

 This false charge by Jesus’s enemies is essential evidence.
 It proves that there was an empty tomb.
 Why?

 - If your mom says you are brave, that is considered biased evidence.

 - However, if your enemy says you are brave, you are very likely to be brave.
 This “evidence from an enemy” of Christ who had to make an excuse for an empty tomb proves its truthfulness.

 Further, when the resurrection story began to spread, why didn’t they produce Jesus’s body?
 Instead, they could only threaten and punish the apostles.
 The Jewish and Roman leaders never refuted the resurrection.

-As a physician who took care of critically ill patients in the ER and ICU, I know the “Swoon Theory” is absurd.
-This theory suggests that Jesus didn’t die on the cross.
+As a physician who cared for critically ill patients in the ER and ICU, I know the “Swoon Theory” is absurd.
+This theory suggests that Jesus did not die on the cross.
 He passed out (swooned) and then revived in the tomb.